Deadly fire shuts down key route to Yosemite National Park

 The blaze that broke out Friday scorched more than 6 square miles (16 square kilometers) of dry brush along steep, remote hillsides on the park's western edge.
 It was burning largely out of control, and officials shut off electricity to many areas, including Yosemite Valley, as a safety precaution.

-Guests were ordered to leave Yosemite Cedar Lodge Saturday afternoon as flames crept up slopes and the air became thick with smoke.
+Guests were ordered to leave Yosemite Cedar Lodge on Saturday as flames crept up slopes and the air became thick with smoke.

 "You can't see anything, it's so smoky outside.
 It's crazy," said front desk clerk Spencer Arebalo, one of a handful of employees who stayed behind at the popular hotel inside the park.